Where Is Stratified Columnar Epithelium Found

 Protect from Irritants

 One of the primary functions of stratified columnar epithelium is to protect the underlying tissues from irritants.
-Therefore, minimizing exposure to harmful substances is crucial.
-For example, in the male urethra, avoiding harsh chemicals and practicing safe sexual behaviors can help prevent damage to the epithelial lining.
+Because of this, minimizing exposure to harmful substances is crucial.
+As an example, in the male urethra, avoiding harsh chemicals and practicing safe sexual behaviors can help prevent damage to the epithelial lining.
 Similarly, in the conjunctiva, protecting the eyes from excessive dryness and irritants like smoke or dust can maintain the health of the tissue.

 Maintain Hydration